home-assistant-tutorials/02.hello-world-card/README.md

 ```

 Our card requires an entity.
 If it is missing, the method throws an error.
 It
-will be catched to be displayed in a friendly format to guide the user.
+will be caught to be displayed in a friendly format to guide the user (see below).

 ### View